Bruno-Diego/CodeInstitutePortfolio1/README.md

   1. **As a visitor, I can intuitively navigate through the site so that I can view desired content.**
     - As soon as you enter the page you can easily see on the navbar that you have access to the Home, Resources and Contact page.
       - The `HOME` page is indicated as selected by the bottom border beneath it;
-      - The user hover the mouse over the links `RESOURSES` and `CONTACT` and a bottom border is displayed;
+      - The user hovers the mouse over the links `RESOURCES` and `CONTACT` and a bottom border is displayed;
-      - The bottom border is not displayed if the user move the mouse out of the link area;
+      - The bottom border is not displayed if the user moves the mouse out of the link area;
-      - The user can click the links `HOME`, `RESOURSES` and `CONTACT` to be redirected to the respective page;
+      - The user can click the links `HOME`, `RESOURCES` and `CONTACT` to be redirected to the respective page;
-      - The name of the page clicked by the user become selected by the bottom border beneath it.
+      - The name of the page clicked by the user becomes selected by the bottom border beneath it.

   ![Navigation](./assets/docs/navigation.png)

-  2. **As a visitor, I can easily find useful information & tips for a better balanced life and inspiration to use the website's content.**
+  2. **As a visitor, I can easily find useful information & tips for a better-balanced life and inspiration to use the website's content.**
-    - You can imediately find on the first block of text, information of how to start using the principles of Yin-Yang to have a balanced life and information on how to navigate the website's content.
+    - You can immediately find on the first block of text, information on how to start using the principles of Yin-Yang to have a balanced life and information on how to navigate the website's content.
-      - When the website is first loaded, the image of a bamboo path is immediate displayed to the user with a animation that re-scale the image causing a focus effect;
+      - When the website is first loaded, the image of a bamboo path is immediately displayed to the user with an animation that re-scales the image causing a focus effect;
       - The effect is reproduced when the page is refreshed.

   ![Landing](./assets/docs/landing.png)

   3. **As a visitor I can get key information about the Yin-Yang concepts so that I can spend less time having to search for information.**
-    - Following along in the Home Page you can read the "What does Yin Yang means and how can you use it to have a better life!" with objective and direct information about the concepts.
+    - Following along on the Home Page you can read the "What does Yin Yang mean and how can you use it to have a better life!" with objective and direct information about the concepts.

   ![Card](./assets/docs/card.png)